ay5710/MLOps/README.md

 ### Scrapping
 In progress: parallelize by running 1 main script per movie
-- *Adapting main.py* => done
+- *Adapting main.py*
-- Rewrite the scheduler, while...
+- *Rewrite the scheduler, while...*
-- - Avoiding running too many scripts in parallel
+- - *Avoiding running too many scripts in parallel*
-  - Manage script duration to avoid launching a script for a movie if one is still running (especially if a new movie with many reviews has been added)
+  - *Manage script duration to avoid launching a script for a movie if one is still running (especially if a new movie with many reviews has been added)*
-- Move backups to the scheduler
+- *Move backups to the scheduler*
 - Have different logs per movie => need to create another log generator and pass the one to use as an argument to db and IMDb classes

 ### Sentiment analysis